parallelUQ/PUQ/README.rst

 Set up
 ~~~~~~

-We recommend creating a Python virtual environment within the working directory of PUQ.
+We recommend creating a Python virtual enviroent within the working directory of PUQ.
 If a virtual environment is created, PUQ's required packages are installed and
 isolated from those installed a priori.
 Creating a virtual environment will also prevent
 having conflicting packages on a user's machine.
 You may need to install the virtual